Rakesh-dr0id/Rakesh-dr0id/README.md

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 I'm currently working on: **💻 Developing a new crypto social media platform using React and Node.js**
+- 💼 I'm currently working on: **💻 Developing a new e-commerce platform using React and Node.js**
 - 🌱 I'm currently learning: **📚 Exploring Blockchain**
 - 💬 Ask me about: **💡 JavaScript, React, React Native, Node.js,  MongoDB, and RESTful APIs**
 - ⚡ Fun fact: **🎢 I once debugged a issue while on a roller coaster!**